jgendron/RepData_PeerAssessment1/PA1_template.md

 ### *Strategy Considerations*
-Based on the boxplot in Figure 3, two very different pictures emerge which require some though in determining an imputation strategy.
+Based on the boxplot in Figure 3, two very different pictures emerge which require some thought in determining an imputation strategy.
 Both medians (by day and by interval) are very close to zero.
 This indicates a highly right-skewed distribution of average steps per day.
 In these cases, a more robust measure of center is median; however, simply adding a value of "0" for each step observation of "NA" would not enhance the data - it would yield the same results as the original dataframe {DF}.

 Looking at the mean values by day and interval show equal point estimates (37.383 steps) but greatly different variances.
 If one were to use the mean point estimates, it may be best to use the mean by interval to better account for the variation and not simply add a fairly constant mean to the missing values.
 Figure 2 supports this logic because the average number of steps was near zero in the early morning and late evening hours.